 What have we been doing?

-This year, our wildlife program, Project 99 – a voice for the greater than 99% of NJ residents who do not hunt – works to protect wildlife from the assault by the NJ Division of Fish & Wildlife.
-We keep an eye out for legislation harmful to wildlife, such as S576 and we've placed ads, featuring the cartoon pictured here, in newspapers in key legislative districts throughout NJ regarding S2649.
+Our wildlife program, Project 99 – a voice for the greater than 99% of NJ residents who do not hunt – works to protect wildlife from the assault by the NJ Division of Fish & Wildlife.
+We keep an eye out for legislation harmful to wildlife, such as S576 and we've placed ads, featuring the cartoon pictured here, in newspapers in key legislative districts throughout NJ.
 Visit StopHunting for current info.

-S2649 would, amongst other things, make it illegal to feed deer, but legal to bait to kill, allow for shooting from vehicles, using spotlights to stun the deer and expand the killing season through March.
+S576 would, amongst other things, make it illegal to feed deer, but legal to bait to kill, allow for shooting from vehicles, using spotlights to stun the deer and expand the killing season through March.
 We’re pleased to report that due to our vigilance, this bill has lingered in the state legislature, where we hope it will one day "die."